 To keep your pearls looking their best, they should be the last thing you put on and the first thing you take off.
 Avoid getting perfume, hairspray, lotion, or any other chemical on them, and wipe them off right away if you do.
 Keep them out of water, where hair products, chlorine, or salt water could dull or discolour them.
-Water can also weaken the bond between the pearl and the post.

 As popular as pearls are, the range of varieties and prices can get confusing.
 Here's what you need to know: